primate-run/primate/docs/blog/primate-035.md

 ### Benefits

-- **Catch errors early**: Type mismatches are caught during development, not at runtime
+- **Catch errors early** — Type mismatches are caught during development, not at runtime
-- **Better IDE support**: Full autocomplete for prop names and types
+- **Better IDE support** — Full autocomplete for prop names and types
-- **Refactoring safety**: Changing a component's props automatically updates all usage sites
+- **Refactoring safety** — Changing a component's props automatically updates all usage sites
-- **Self-documenting code**: Component signatures serve as documentation
+- **Self-documenting code** — Component signatures serve as documentation

 !!!
 For Svelte server-client type safety, you will need to install the Primate